Fill your College Details

 • Entity-Relationship Diagram (ERD) Tools: This helps in modelling and visualizing the relationships between data entities in a system.

-• UML Tools: It provides diagrams like use cases, class diagrams, and sequence diagrams to design system structures and interactions.
+• UML Tools: It offers diagrams for designing system interactions and structures, including as use cases, class diagrams, and sequence diagrams.

 2. Code Generation Tools